ernstki/vue-focus/README.md

 ## Caveats

-1. Although you can write an input that gains focus immediately after loosing it, this is not recommended, as two such inputs will fall into infinite recursion and freeze the browser.
+1. Although you can write an input that gains focus immediately after losing it, this is not recommended, as two such inputs will fall into infinite recursion and freeze the browser.

 ## Notes